yramrekha/yramrekha/README.md

 Email: yramrekha@gmail.com

 Thank you for visiting my GitHub repository.
 I hope you find my work informative and inspiring.
-I look forward to connecting with you and exploring exciting data engineering opportunities together!
+I look forward to connecting with you and exploring exciting engineering opportunities together!